Blockchain in healthcare

 Throughout the millennia it has been around, medicine has always benefited strongly from scientific and technological advancements.
 Gaining more knowledge in chemistry, biochemistry and biology opens the door to a better understanding of the human body, development of more effective drugs and medical therapies.
 Breakthroughs in physics and engineering power the development of better diagnostic tools and other medical equipment.

-Blockchain has the potential to address some of the fundamental challenges the healthcare industry is facing today.
+Blockchain in healthcare has the potential to address some of the fundamental challenges the healthcare industry is facing today.
 The advent of computers and information technologies has already had a profound impact on the sector, bolstering medical analysis and research, diagnostics, storage of information and more.
 Being one of the most promising new information technologies, blockchain can take this trend even further.
 One day it could even power a worldwide digital healthcare platform ensuring smooth operations and cooperation on a global scale.
 Let’s see how that could be achieved.

 Improving the pharmaceutical sector